liquiidio/UnityPluginSuiteGitbook/docs/AtomicMarketApiClient--Assets--AssetsApi.md

 ##### `private Uri ` [`AssetsUri`](#class_atomic_market_api_client_1_1_assets_1_1_assets_api_1ae492984f10f05c5b2c55dff3eeac11c1)`()`

+It returns a Uri object that represents the assets endpoint.

 ##### `private Uri ` [`AssetsUri`](#class_atomic_market_api_client_1_1_assets_1_1_assets_api_1af05b4c0efc0e0c3c29cfe110a2db404f)`(` [`AssetsUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Assets--AssetsUriParameterBuilder.md#class_atomic_market_api_client_1_1_assets_1_1_assets_uri_parameter_builder)` assetsUriParameterBuilder)`

+It takes an AssetsUriParameterBuilder object and returns a Uri object.

+#### Parameters
+* `AssetsUriParameterBuilder` A class that builds the query string for the assets endpoint.

 ##### `private Uri ` [`AssetUri`](#class_atomic_market_api_client_1_1_assets_1_1_assets_api_1aad28b71538e9bb09f0d021d107cb77ad)`(string assetId)`

+It returns a URI for the specified asset ID.

+#### Parameters
+* `assetId` The ID of the asset you want to retrieve.

 ##### `private Uri ` [`AssetStatsUri`](#class_atomic_market_api_client_1_1_assets_1_1_assets_api_1a42f959437e709f64ce97e7a7c8c02466)`(string assetId)`

+It returns a URI for the asset stats endpoint.

+#### Parameters
+* `assetId` The ID of the asset you want to get stats for.

 ##### `private Uri ` [`AssetLogsUri`](#class_atomic_market_api_client_1_1_assets_1_1_assets_api_1ac8295373df37326f5ccd5a9511ed9e2e)`(string assetId)`

+It returns a Uri object that points to the logs for a given asset.

+#### Parameters
+* `assetId` The ID of the asset you want to get logs for.

 ##### `private Uri ` [`AssetLogsUri`](#class_atomic_market_api_client_1_1_assets_1_1_assets_api_1ac05cfb4a5ff1c123d460a6999935c0cc)`(string assetId, ` [`AssetsUriParameterBuilder`](.github/workflows/documentation/md/AtomicMarketApiClient--Assets--AssetsUriParameterBuilder.md#class_atomic_market_api_client_1_1_assets_1_1_assets_uri_parameter_builder)` assetsUriParameterBuilder)`

+It builds the URI for the asset logs.

+#### Parameters
+* `assetId` The ID of the asset you want to get logs for.

+* `AssetsUriParameterBuilder` This is a class that builds the query string parameters for the request.